 How Are They Designed?

-These devices fall into two categories as follows:
+Orthotic devices fall into two categories:

-- High arches – Extremely high arches can put undue stress on the muscles of the feet, causing problems like shin splints, plantar fasciitis and knee pain.
+Extremely high arches can put undue stress on the muscles of the feet, causing problems like shin splints, plantar fasciitis and knee pain.
 Orthotics can prevent the feet from rolling inward and outward, correcting the issue and bringing relief.

-- Hammertoes – A common side effect of bunions, hammertoes can cause pain in the second toe and deformities in the ball of the foot.
+A common side effect of bunions, hammertoes can cause pain in the second toe and deformities in the ball of the foot.
 Orthotics provide extra support that can keep these conditions from worsening over time.

-- Diabetes – Diabetes often causes diabetic neuropathy, a loss of sensation in the feet.
+Diabetes often causes diabetic neuropathy, a loss of sensation in the feet.
 Ulcers are a common side effect, but orthotics can reduce excessive the stress and pressure that causes them.

-- Bursitis – Bursitis involves inflammation of the fluid-filled sacs of the heels and toes.
+Bursitis involves inflammation of the fluid-filled sacs of the heels and toes.
 Orthotics with arch and heel support can help to reduce pain in such instances.

-- Injuries – When trauma occurs to the feet or ankles, your podiatrist may prescribe orthotics to give you extra support and protection during the healing process.
+When trauma occurs to the feet or ankles, your podiatrist may prescribe orthotics to give you extra support and protection during the healing process.

 The biomechanics of the feet and the way in which they strike when you walk or run can therefore cause issues with joints around the body.
-The tendons, muscles, fascia and ligaments that tie joints together can pull the joint out of the correct position, and this can have painful consequences for everything from the knees to the spine.
+Tendons, muscles, fascia and ligaments that tie joints together can pull the joint out of the correct position, and this can have painful consequences for everything from the knees to the spine.

-For instance, let’s suppose that your feet naturally tend to roll inward or outward.
+Let’s suppose that your feet naturally tend to roll inward or outward.
 This places excessive weight on the outer edges of the feet, causing the knees to turn inward and creating a knock-kneed gait.

 In turn, the femur bone goes into the hip joint at an unusual angle, causing disruptions to the pelvic region.
 Your hips will then have an unsteady posture, and this misalignment can affect the health of the spine.
 People who experience this issue commonly develop lower back pain, but custom orthotics can help.

-Get Help Today
+Get Help Today!

 There’s only one way to find out, schedule an appointment with our qualified podiatrist to learn more.